How to Create a Tropical Landscape in Virginia

 3. Ferns: We have a large selection of assorted hardy ferns that you can plant in your tropical paradise.

-I think you are getting the sense that just with a little creativity you can put together a tropical looking design using many hardy shrubs and perennials.
-Other plants to consider planting this time of year are: Caladium bulbs, Elephant Ear bulbs, Gladiola bulbs, Asiatic Lily bulbs.
+I think you are getting the sense that, just with a little creativity, you can put together a tropical-looking design using many hardy shrubs and perennials.
+Other plants to consider planting this time of year are: Caladium bulbs, Elephant Ear bulbs, Gladiola bulbs, and Asiatic Lily bulbs.

 And, don’t forget about the idea of adding a colorful birdbath to this display or adding a water feature.
 Enjoy!